cbor-wg/cddl-control/draft-ietf-cbor-cddl-control.md

 =================

 CDDL as defined in {{-cddl}} does not have any mechanisms to compute literals.
-As an 80 % solution, this specification adds two control
+As an 80 % solution, this specification adds three control
-operators: `.cat` for string concatenation, and `.plus` for numeric addition.
+operators: `.plus` for numeric addition, `.cat` for string concatenation, and `.det` for string concatenation with dedenting of the right hand side (controller).

 String Concatenation
 --------------------